-(a) First being the Resolution Plan submitted to the Londers which is pending approval by lenders and
+(a) First being the Resolution Plan submitted to the Lenders which is pending approval by lenders and

-(b) The amicable settlement of all disputes between the NHAI & the SPV and NHAI to make the settlement of the payments due to the Lenders for a reasonable amount.
+(b) The amicable settlement of all disputes between the NHAI & the SPV and Lenders to make the settlement of the payments due to the Lenders for a reasonable amount.

-Subsequently NFIAI has sought information of the debt due to the Lenders and other financial information which were submitted vide letter dated 15th January 2021 and emails.
-NHAI has issued letter No NHAI/NHDP-V/Ind-Dew Tollway/2013-14 dated 19th March 2021 keeping on hold the Arbitration proceedings and the initiation of the CCTE committee for the amicable settlement of all disputes.
-Hence as on 31st March 2021, the termination proceedings have not been issued by NHAI on the SPV and the SPV is a going concern.
+Subsequently NHAI has sought information of the debt due to the Lenders and other financial information which were submitted vide letter dated 15th January 2021 and emails.
+NHAI has issued letter No NHAI/NHDP-V/ind-Dew Tollway/2013-14 dated 19th March 2021 keeping on hold the Arbitration proceedings and the initiation of the CCIE committe for the amicable settlement of all disputes.

-NHAI vide its letter No NHAI/NHDP-V/Ind-Dew Toliway/2013-14 dated 25th May 2021 has concurred for the amicable settlement of all disputes between both the parties.
+NHAI vide its letter No NHAI/NHDP-V/Ind-Dew Tollway/2013-14 dated 25th May 2021 has concurred for the amicable settlement of all disputes between both the parties.
 Accordingly NHAI has constituted the Conciliation committee of Independent Experts (CCIE) for the amicable settlement of all the disputes.
+The Conciliation Committee of Independent Experts (CCIE) meeting was held on 19.8.2021; both the parties presented before CCIE, CCIE directed parties to resolve issues in amicable manner.
+NHAI must come forward with concrete proposal for amicable settlement.